jurplel/install-qt-action/README.md

 Default: `false`

 #### `email`
-If `use-official` is true, will use this username/email to authenticate with Qt servers
+If `use-official` is true, will use this username/email to authenticate with Qt servers.
+You should use secrets, and store the value inside `QT_EMAIL` for example to match the example above.

 #### `pw`
-If `use-official` is true, will use this password to authenticate with Qt servers
+If `use-official` is true, will use this password to authenticate with Qt servers.
+You should use secrets, and store the value inside `QT_PW` for example to match the example above.

 ### `install-deps`
 Whether or not to automatically install Qt dependencies on Linux through `apt`.